hotosm/fAIr/docs/overview/faq.md

 ### So what is fAIr, really?

 A marketplace and connector.
 It lets mappers find geo-AI models and use or adapt them in their own area.
-It is not a single AI doing the mapping.
+A mapper stays in control at each step.

 ### Is it AI on its own?